 There are 4 taxi bases along Levuka’s Beach street, with enough taxis always around.
-There are also “carriers“, small pickup trucks with benches and a tarpaulin covering it.
+There are also so-called “carriers“, small pickup trucks with benches and a tarpaulin covering it.
 Quite a few of them run on schedules between villages and Levuka town.
-The fare is very reasonable, locals use to transport good and to commute between their villages and town.
+The fare is very reasonable, locals use them to transport goods and to commute between their villages and town.

-If you get dropped off somewhere far outside town always ask the drive about return options.
+If you get dropped off somewhere far outside town always ask the driver about return options.